Saweetie Is ‘Ready To Play’ In Latest Instagram Photos

-She accessorized the ensemble with shiny jewelry and rocked her hair in a green style with full bangs and low buns that fell on her shoulders.
-She wore the cute look while spending time in Manila, Philippines, and preparing for a performance.
+She accessorized the ensemble with shiny jewelry and rocked her light green hair with full bangs and two low buns that fell on her shoulders.
+She wore the cute look while spending time in Manila, Philippines and preparing for a performance.

 -